 Where practicable, app developers are encouraged to provide consumers with access to the short notice prior to download or purchase of the app.

-Some app developers may elect to offer short form notice in multiple languages.
+When appropriate, some app developers may elect to offer short form notice in multiple languages.

 App developers should be aware that there are other Fair Information Practices (FIPs) beyond transparency; app developers are encouraged to adhere to the full set of FIPs.

-This Code of Conduct addresses short form notice regarding collection and sharing of consumer information with third parties.
-App developers should be aware that California’s Online Privacy Protection Act and other privacy laws may require app developers to also post a long form privacy policy.
-As long form consumer privacy policies constitute a generally accepted best practice, app developers are encouraged to post a long form privacy policy.
+This Code of Conduct addresses short form notices about collection and sharing of consumer information with third parties.
+App developers should be aware that California’s Online Privacy Protection Act and other privacy laws may also require app developers to post a long form privacy policy.
+Because long form consumer privacy policies constitute a generally accepted best practice, app developers are encouraged to post a long form privacy policy.

-Before committing to follow this Code of Conduct, app developers should review their data practices, consider platform requirements, if any, and consider carefully whether they can fulfill all operational requirements, which are set forth below in Sections II., III., and IV., as implementation may create legal responsibilities.
-Adopting these principles does not guarantee compliance with any specific state, federal, or international laws or suggested practices.
+Before committing to follow this Code of Conduct, app developers should review their data practices, consider platform requirements, if any, and consider carefully whether they can fulfill all operational requirements, which are set forth below in Sections II., III., and IV., because commitment may create legal responsibilities.
+Adopting these principles does not guarantee compliance with any specific state, federal, or international laws or best practices.

 II.
 Short Form Notices

-App developers may voluntarily elect to enhance transparency by adopting short form notices.
-Participating application developers and publishers that implement th Mobile App Code shall set forth:
+App developers and publishers that voluntarily elect to enhance transparency by adopting a short form notice as provided in this Code shall describe in the notice:

-the collection of types of data listed in Section II.A. as defined below whether or not consumers know that it is being collected;
+the collection of types of data listed in Section II.A whether or not consumers know that it is being collected;

 a means of accessing a long form privacy policy, if any exists;

-the sharing of user-specific data, if any, with third parties listed in Section II.B. as defined below; and
+the sharing of user-specific data, if any, with third parties listed in Section II.B as defined below; and

-the identity of the company providing the app.
+the identity of the entity providing the app.

-These practices shall be set forth in “short form notices” that convey the information described in Sections II.A. and B. below to app users in a consistent manner that is easy for consumers to read and understand.
+These practices shall be set forth in “short form notices” that convey the information described in Sections II.A and B to app users in a consistent manner that is easy for consumers to read and understand.

 The following elements must be displayed in text.
 An icon may be used along with the text.
-App developers shall employ a mechanism that facilitates ready consumer access to explanatory information (“parentheticals”).
-The parentheticals explain the bolded terms listed below in Sections II.A. and B. These parentheticals may be modified as described in Sections III.
-A.-F.
+The short form notice shall employ a mechanism that facilitates ready consumer access to explanatory information (“parentheticals”).
+The parentheticals explain the bolded terms listed in Sections II.A and B. The parentheticals may be modified as described in Sections III.
+A-F.

 A. Data Collected

-The short form notice shall inform consumers which of the following data categories the app collects:
+The short form notice shall state which of the following data categories the app collects:

 Biometrics (information about your body, including fingerprints, facial recognition, signatures and/or voice print.)